 Number the boxes for reporting the information for each sequential POTW or other off-site location in Sections 6.1 and 6.2.
 In the upper left hand corner of each box, the section number is either 6.1.[].or 6.2.[].
-This section is required only for paper filers (trade secret submissions only); TRI-MEweb does this task automatically for the reporting facility.
+This section is only required for facilities filing paper trade secret submissions; TRI-MEweb does this task automatically for the reporting facility.